projectcalico/calico/getting-started/openshift/installation.md

 ### Value

-Augments the applicable steps in the [OpenShift documentation](https://cloud.redhat.com/openshift/install) to install {{site.prodname}}.
+Augments the applicable steps in the {% include open-new-window.html text='OpenShift documentation' url='https://cloud.redhat.com/openshift/install' %}
+to install {{site.prodname}}.

 ### How to